johnboronkas/spells/README.md

 ## TODO (priority order)

-- Make spreadsheet for ability/stat tuning (settings in the prefabs, in case they are ever reset/lost)
 - Blocking/reflecting spell
   - reflects 180 degrees if blocked in the first 0.1 ish seconds with a 1.5x speed increase (shield is red)
   - otherwise reflects like normal